School Field Trips: Every Child Outside

 preK – 8th

-Come join us for a farm tour and witness the exciting changes that happen each season.
-Students can meet the goats and sheep, spend time in the chicken yard and try different foods from the garden.
+Join us for a farm tour to witness the exciting changes that happen each season.
+Students will meet our goat and sheep, spend time in the chicken yard, and taste different foods in the garden.

 In the fall, we are harvesting the garden and preparing for winter.
 Springtime brings seedlings and the addition of new chicks and life on the farm.
 Classes are encouraged to visit both in the fall and the spring in order to fully appreciate the seasonal changes on the farm.